National Association of Attorneys General

-Lisa Madigan was elected to a third term as Attorney General on November 2, 2010.
-She is the senior most female Attorney General in the country.
+Lisa Madigan was elected to a fourth term as Illinois attorney general in November 2014.
+She is the senior most female attorney general in the country and the longest serving attorney general in Illinois history.

-Madigan created the state’s first-ever Public Access Counselor and led the legislative effort to strengthen the state’s sunshine laws.
-In her continued efforts to crack down on public corruption and government misconduct, Madigan also created a Public Integrity Unit to investigate fraud, waste and abuse.
-Since 2003, the Attorney General’s office has collected more than $7 billion in revenue for the state.
+Madigan created the first-ever Public Access Counselor and strengthened the state’s sunshine laws, and in her continued efforts to crack down on public corruption and government misconduct, Madigan created a Public Integrity Unit to investigate fraud, waste and abuse.

-Madigan earned her bachelor’s degree from Georgetown University and her J.D. from Loyola University Chicago School of Law.
+Madigan earned her bachelor’s degree from Georgetown University and her Juris Doctorate from Loyola University Chicago School of Law.
 She and her husband, Pat Byrnes, have two daughters.